ljy-002/Quinn-Web.github.io/README.md

-# Earthworm-Web
+# Quinn-Web
-This is the backstage management repository for [Earthworm-Web](https://earthworm-web.github.io).
+This is the backstage management repository for [Quinn-Web](https://quinn-web.github.io).
 ## People (1)
 <table>
     <tr>